Overview of a Career in Court Interpreting (2:51)

 Once you have determined the specific requirements for your language, click here for additional resources to help prepare for the exam.

-Spoken Language Court Interpreter Exam Administration in 2013
+Spoken Language Court Interpreter Exam Administration

 Please visit Prometric for complete information on test dates, test site locations, and how to register for the exams.